scds/intro-spss/lessons/lesson1.md

 <img src="../assets/img/lessons/environment1.png" alt="" width="75%" style="border: solid 2px black">

 In the image above, you'll see the data view.
-Notice that the cases are numbered, where as the columns have labels.
-To find a particular respondant's answers, you can find their case (row).
+Notice that the cases are numbered, whereas the columns have labels.
+To find a particular respondent’s answers, you can find their case (row).
 To find everyone's answer to a particular question, just look at that variable (column).

 Some of the variables in this image include one's age, marital status, address, income, income category, and more.
 Variables can represent many different types, including numbers, strings, currency, and dates.